xwenliang/xwenliang.github.io/_drafts/test.md

 ---
 layout: post
-title:  "你好"
+title: "this is a draft"
 date: 2022-03-14 05:13:01 +0800
-categories: javascript test
+categories: javascript
+# permalink: /xxx/

+# `jekyll serve --drafts` to preview drafts
 ---

-You’ll find this post in your `_posts` directory.
+You’ll find this post in your `_drafts` directory.
 Go ahead and edit it and re-build the site to see your changes.
-You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.
+You can rebuild the site in many different ways, but the most common way is to run `jekyll serve --drafts`, which launches a web server and auto-regenerates your site when a file is updated.

 Jekyll requires blog post files to be named according to the following format:

-`YEAR-MONTH-DAY-title.MARKUP`
+`title.MARKUP`

 Where `YEAR` is a four-digit number, `MONTH` and `DAY` are both two-digit numbers, and `MARKUP` is the file extension representing the format used in the file.
 After that, include the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.